sa-concept-refactoring/doc/main.typ

 )

 == Usage
-// TODO: Maybe we should document how it appears from a language server perspective. => JSON
+// TODO: document where the refactoring option is available when right clicking

 ==== VS Code
 To use the feature the user needs to hover over the requires clause e.g. `std::integral<T>`.